-Here are some specific recommendations when choosing health care products for the skin and hair.
+Here are some specific recommendations when choosing healthy products for the skin and hair.

-Avoid beauty products that contain carcinogens, such as benzene and mineral oils and endocrine-disrupting chemicals that increase cancer risk, such as the paraben preservatives:
+Avoid beauty products that contain toxic ingredients, such as benzene, mineral oils and endocrine-disrupting chemicals that increase cancer risk, such as the paraben preservatives:

 You may also want to read the Toxic Twelve website:

 We recommend carefully reading labels for specific information on a product’s ingredients.
 Do not rely on claims such as “organic” or “natural.”
 A USDA-certified organic seal, even if the product lives up to the claim, means 95% or more organic ingredients.
 However, a claim of “made with organic ingredients” or “made with natural ingredients” only means the product contains some limited amount of organic ingredients, still leaving plenty of room for harmful ingredients.

 Regardless of the brand, some products and/or ingredients are harmful.
 Here’s a short list of some ingredients to avoid: